jwilson8767/drupal-cloudformation/readme.md

     - Enter your github information as needed.
     - You should generate a [personal access](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) token with `repo` access.
     - Make sure to enter the correct branch.
-    - If this environment will go into production at any poind check "Retain Database" to ensure it is not cleaned up with the rest of the environment when it is deleted.
+    - If this environment will go into production at any point check "Retain Database" to ensure it is not cleaned up with the rest of the environment when it is deleted.
     - Ensure you set the IAM role to `cloudformation-role`.
    - check I acknowledge that AWS cloudformation might create IAM resources.
 (This is at the bottom of the conformation page)